 POLHN envisions achieving e-learning excellence for a better Pacific health workforce.
 Through online education and collaborative partnerships, it is able to develop health workers with a sustainable and responsive skill mix, without causing financial burden.

-To develop a knowledgeable, skilled and motivated health workforce using relevant, effective and quality e-learning
+POLHN’s mission is to develop a knowledgeable, skilled and motivated health workforce using relevant, effective and quality e-learning.

 - To provide access to quality, equitable, efficient and effective e-learning platforms that support health workers to maintain relevant skills and in so doing to enable countries to have a more sustainable and responsive skill mix;